 Admit it – at least once in your life, you imagined yourself as a veterinarian.
 Maybe you’d run a local practice to get to know the neighborhood pets.
 Maybe you’d be a modern-day James Herriott, delivering new life at lambing season.
 It all sounds so good that the Woof Reporters just had to know: What does it take to become a vet anyway?
-Thanks to Your Dog newsletter from the Cummings School of Veterinary Medicine at Tufts University, we got the details from prereqs to postgrad.
+Thanks to Your Dog newsletter from the Cummings School of Veterinary Medicine at Tufts University and information provided to prospective students at in the Veterinary and Biomedical Sciences Program at Penn State, we got the details from prereqs to postgrad.
 Sharpen those pencils, this is going to take awhile.

 The Final Count

 So there you have it.
-It takes six whole years of study, lab work and clinical studies (or about 6,000 hours) to become a veterinarian.
-But everyone knows that good ones offer something not covered in school.
+It takes undergraduate pre-requisites and then four full years of veterinary medical education, lab work and clinical studies (or about 6,000 hours) to become a veterinarian.
+But everyone knows the good ones offer something not covered in school.
 It’s that certain way they connect with your pet, that kind, loving approach you grew to trust.
 Does this sound like someone you know?
-If so, you are lucky!
+If so, consider yourself and your dog lucky!

 Thank you to Tony Alter and Jimmy Dean for the photo.